tydaeus/notes/windows/powershell/powershell_common_tasks.md

 # Common PowerShell Tasks

 ## Get Script Directory
 In PowerShell 3.0+, automatic variable `$PSScriptRoot` will contain the dir of the current script.
-Note that this variable is populated *only* while running a script.
+Note that this variable is populated *only* while running a script, and may also remain unpopulated under certain other conditions (e.g. invoking a script by reading its contents).
+If this variable is not populated, it will default to null, which will result in `C:\` acting as its value.

 ## Using .NET Libraries
 You can use static methods from .NET libraries by referencing their FullName in  brackets and adding the method name after double colons: `[System.IO.Path]::GetExension("Filename.ext")`.